Mrs Dalloway’s London – the 100th Anniversary

 What a moment: “a particular hush, or solemnity; an indescribable pause…before Big Ben strikes.
 There!
 Out it boomed.
 First a warning, musical; then the hour, irrevocable.
 The leaden circles dissolved in the air…what she loved; life; London; this moment of June.”

-“This moment of June” – Clarissa Dalloway’s walk at exactly that moment 101 years on – was what we were after.
+“This moment of June” – Clarissa Dalloway’s walk at exactly that moment 102 years on – is what we’re after.
 Both those times are now past.
 But we can give pursuit.
 And, yes, still hear that plaintive anthem as it fades.
 And in any case, was it just for the sake of the nice round number of the centenary?
 No. That moment, that walk – at any time – is much more important than that.
 In literary terms Mrs. Dalloway’s walk is the pathfinder walk, the walk into modernity, the walk into depths of understanding of the human mind, of who we are – of what makes us tick – that hadn’t been previously plumbed.
 That morning in mid-June, 1923 Mrs. Dalloway crosses a bourne that hadn’t been crossed before.

 What’s more, as adumbrated above, it’s delightfully convoluted.
 Unpacking all of that is part of the fun.
-Whatever the day, we get the hour right – we start the walk at 9.40 am so we can hear Big Ben when Mrs Dalloway heard* it, hear those leaden circles dissolve in the air.
+Whatever the day, we get the hour right – we start the walk at 9.50 am so we can hear Big Ben when Mrs Dalloway heard* it, hear those leaden circles dissolve in the air.

 But the date – well, it was a Wednesday in the middle of June in 1923.
 There were two mid-month Wednesdays in June 1923.
 The great Virginia Woolf scholar Elaine Showalter favours the first of the two.
 I – Guide David – favour the second (for reasons I’ll make clear on the walk).
 But in any case, in the centenary summer we covered both bases.
 We did the walk on both those dates.
 Well, those dates 100 years on.
 Though I’ll be able to get you back to 1923 in lots of ways.
-I’ll show you things – extraordinary things, things that have bearing on Virginia Woolf and the novel – that haven’t been seen, by anybody, in 100 years.
+I’ll show you things – extraordinary things, things that have bearing on Virginia Woolf and the novel – that haven’t been seen, by anybody, in 102 years.
 Yes, I know, that’s an extraordinary claim but I’m able to make good on it.
 Hint: you’ll see some of the material the literary historian in me has unearthed.

 *Can we be sure she heard it?
-It’s going to be fun to watch your reaction when I untie the string round my documents portfolio, take those 101-year-old documents out, and set them before your eyes.
+It’s going to be fun to watch your reaction when I untie the string round my documents portfolio, take those 102-year-old documents out, and set them before your eyes.

 STANDARD INTRO